writethedocs/www/docs/organizer-guide/meetups/faq-meetups.rst

 Anything else I get for organizing a meetup?
 --------------------------------------------

-We give each meetup a ticket to a Write the Docs conference for one of the organizers as a way to say thanks.
+We give each meetup organizer a 50% discount to all Write the Docs conferences as a way of saying thanks.
+Reach out to support@writethedocs.org if you haven't gotten your discount code and would like to buy a ticket.

-We give North American meetups a ticket to the NA conference, and European meetups a ticket to the EU conference.
-If you're on another continent, you can have one for which ever makes more sense for your group!

 Sharing Meetup Duties
 ---------------------